justinethier/husk-scheme/docs/Continuations.markdown

 # Continuations

 Husk is a Scheme interpreter based on code from the tutorial [Write Yourself a Scheme in 48 Hours](http://en.wikibooks.org/wiki/Write_Yourself_a_Scheme_in_48_Hours) by Jonathan Tang.
 Although that book is a great starting point for writing a Scheme, its interpreter does not include many of features required by R<sup>5</sup>RS Scheme such as continuations.

 This article provides a brief overview of Scheme continuations and presents the corresponding code from husk to show how they can be implemented.
 It will be most helpful to a reader with previous experience with Lisp and/or functional programming.
 In addition, you may want to at least skim through Jonathan Tang's book to get a basic understanding of how the interpreter works.

 ## Introduction
-Scheme is a minimalistic language that does not include many common control constructs such as `return`, `try`/`catch`, or even `goto`.
+Scheme is a minimalistic language that does not include many common control flow constructs such as `return`, `try`/`catch`, or even `goto`.
 Instead Scheme provides a powerful, general-purpose construct which may be used to build more specific control structures.
 The [R<sup>5</sup>RS specification](http://www.schemers.org/Documents/Standards/R5RS/HTML/r5rs-Z-H-9.html#%_sec_6.4) gives the following summary:

 >Whenever a Scheme expression is evaluated there is a continuation wanting the result of the expression.
 The continuation represents an entire (default) future for the computation.
 If the expression is evaluated at top level, for example, then the continuation might take the result, print it on the screen, prompt for the next input, evaluate it, and so on forever.
 Most of the time the continuation includes actions specified by user code, as in a continuation that will take the result, multiply it by the value stored in a local variable, add seven, and give the answer to the top level continuation to be printed.
 Normally these ubiquitous continuations are hidden behind the scenes and programmers do not think much about them.
 On rare occasions, however, a programmer may need to deal with continuations explicitly.
 Call-with-current-continuation allows Scheme programmers to do that by creating a procedure that acts just like the current continuation.